 Allergies from Fleas and Mites: Flea bits cause great irritation for owners as well as pets.
 Dogs with a real flea allergy are very sensitive to bites.
 Just one bite can cause a chain reaction and trigger a whirlwind of itching and scratching.
-Fleas are challenging to manage but once the pet and its environment is treated the itching stops.
+Fleas are challenging to manage but once the pet and its environment are treated the itching stops.

 Allergies from food: Food allergies can result in skin disease.
 These allergies are usually triggered by a reaction to protein that the body misidentifies as a bodily threat.
-To diagnose food allergies you need to carefully a process of elimination with their diet.
+To diagnose food allergies you need to use a process of elimination with their diet.
 Once the allergic food is found your vet can then guide you to a food that doesn’t contain the allergen.

 Allergies from the environment: Airborne allergies (allergens) such as pollen, dust, mite dander, and mold can be inhaled or absorbed through the skin from plants or grass.

 According to Nationwide Pet Insurance, skin allergies were the number one reason for bringing pets to the vet in 2016.
-Atopic dermatitis (allergic dermatitis) was at the top of that list for most common skin condition.
+Atopic dermatitis (allergic dermatitis) was at the top of that list for the most common skin conditions.
 Atopic Dermatitis takes up over 10% of all vet patient cases because of the longevity of the condition and frequency of the visits that occur.

 Common signs of Atopic Dermatitis are:

 - Constantly itching and scratching

 - skin gets red and inflamed